lightly-ai/lightly/docs/source/docker/integration/docker_with_datasource.rst

 .. _ref-docker-with-datasource:

-Using the docker with an S3 bucket as remote datasource.
+Using the docker with an S3 bucket as remote datasource
 ========================================================

 Introduction